 Glute bridges target the hamstrings and glutes, two muscle groups that are incredibly important in running and kicking sports.
 When performing glute bridges, the further your feet are away from your body, the more hamstring activation will occur.
 Recent research found that hip thrusts recruit a significantly higher proportion of gluteus maximus and hamstring muscle fibres compared to a standard squat.
 If you’re someone who struggles with glute activation, then look no more!
 If you also have a band, you can place it around your knees and target the gluteus medius muscle too.
 We recommend 1-2 sets of 30 second holds for glute bridge or 2×12 reps of hip thrusts.

 Hamstring sweeps are a good dynamic exercise for the hamstrings, and they can often result in decreased perception of hamstring stiffness.
-This can be achieved with 10 hamstring sweeps each leg.
+10 hamstring sweeps per leg will do the job.

 Calf Raises and Bounces/Pulses